 The gorgeous Tuscan Archipelago is the largest protected marine park in Europe, so it’s no surprise that its underwater universe affords some spectacular diving and snorkeling.
 Other popular activities on the island of Elba include mountain biking, climbing, and windsurfing.
 Featuring a surprisingly delicious combination of maritime and Tuscan traditions, the local cuisine is certainly not to be missed.

-Varied, vibrant, and utterly beautiful, the second largest island in the Med, with its quintessential Mediterranean charm, heavenly food, and rich, distinguished culture, is a feast of an island, and certainly one of Italy’s most seductive destinations.
+Varied, vibrant, and utterly beautiful, Sardinia is a feast of an island, and certainly one of Italy’s most seductive destinations.

 From the A-list glamour of Costa Smeralda to the roman ruins and medieval lure of its lesser-known towns, Sardinia offers everything you would expect from one of the world’s most sophisticated islands – sensational beaches, translucent turquoise seas, and a strong identity that seems neither Italian, nor African, but rather a superb combination of the two, or maybe nothing related.

-Considering the country’s great diversity it’s a little unfair to make a Top 10 Sardinian places worth visiting, but here are some suggestions: Gola de Gorropu – the largest canyon in Europe; the archaeological site of Tharros; the spectacular Costa Verde and the Dunes of Piscinas; the enchanting town of Alghero with its lovely Catalan flair; the cities of Oristano and Cagliari, or the stunning La Pelosa Beach.
+Considering the great diversity of the Mediterranean’s second-largest island, it’s a little unfair to make a top 10 places worth visiting in Sardinia, but here are some suggestions: Gola di Gorropu – the largest canyon in Europe; the archaeological site of Tharros; the spectacular Costa Verde and the Dunes of Piscinas; the enchanting town of Alghero with its lovely Catalan flair; the cities of Oristano and Cagliari; or the stunning La Pelosa Beach.

-Widely famous for its beautiful landscapes and natural thermal springs, the volcanic island of Ischia lies in the Gulf of Naples, enclosed by the incredibly blue waters of the Tyrrenian Sea.
+Widely famous for its beautiful landscapes and natural thermal springs, the volcanic island of Ischia lies in the Gulf of Naples, enclosed by the incredibly blue waters of the Tyrrhenian Sea.

 It lies in the Bay of Naples as Italy’s most glamorous island getaway, but despite its reputation of being a summer playground for the rich and famous, Capri overflows with culture and natural beauty.